brittneyleighb/DatabaseDesignMasterReference/README.md

 ## 6. Database Design — From Idea to Schema

-In plain English, database design is the process of figuring out what tables you need and how they connect, *before* you write any SQL.
+Database design is the process of figuring out what tables you need and how they connect, *before* you write any SQL.
 You start by listing the things you care about (customers, products, orders), the relationships between them (a customer places many orders), and the properties of each (a customer has a name and email).
 Then you translate that picture into actual tables with primary keys and foreign keys.
 Skipping this step is the #1 cause of schemas that have to be painfully refactored two years in, when you realize "wait, a product can have multiple categories?" requires a table you never built.

 Database design moves from abstract to concrete in three phases: